 - Use of the meeting room must be reserved in advance.
 Meetings must be over by library closing time unless previous arrangements have been made.
 An application and check must be submitted to reserve the room.
 The meeting room fees are set by the Board of Trustees.

-Updated and Approved by the C. H. Booth Library Board of Trustees, May 10, 2016
+Updated and Approved by the C. H. Booth Library Board of Trustees, December 13, 2022

 Background and General Information

 The collections of the Cyrenius H. Booth Library are available for use by residents of Newtown and others.
 Library cards are issued to identify users of library materials and to provide a means of recovering materials that have not been returned.
 Loan periods are designed both to allow adequate time for borrowers to use materials and to provide timely loans of materials that are in high demand.
 Borrowers assume responsibility for payment of fees or fines for materials not returned on time or those that are lost or damaged.

 Library Cards: Eligibility and Registration

 Newtown Residents: Any person who shows proof of identity and residence within the Town of Newtown may obtain a

 C. H. Booth Library card which will be valid for three years.

 - Senior: 60 years of age and over